 "Am I the only one completely and totally enamored of the woman in the television ads for Progressive car insurance?
 You know, the ones starring that babelicious brunette named Flo with her 'tricked-out name tag' and her '60s style eye makeup and her kissable red, red lips?"

 No, sir, you are not.
 There's more where that mash-note came from, out there in the blogosphere's infinite confessional space: "She's hot."
 "She's weird but, God, she's fine!"
-Others have naughtier ideas that they're perfectly comfortable sharing with the world, even if we can't d
+Others have naughtier ideas that they're perfectly comfortable sharing with the world, even if we can't do so here.

 "It's so weird," says Stephanie Courtney, the actress who plays Flo.